awsdocs/aws-iot-docs/developerguide/thing-groups.md

 You can attach a maximum number of two policies to a group\.

 **Note**
-We do not recommend using personally identifiable information in your policy names\.
+We don't recommend using personally identifiable information in your policy names\.

 The `--target` parameter can be a thing group ARN \(as above\), a certificate ARN, or an Amazon Cognito Identity\.
 For more information about policies, certificates and authentication, see [Authentication](authentication.md)\.